-Heather joined the Association in November 2005 and has over 20 years experience in both public and private sector finance.
-She has a comprehensive knowledge in areas such as treasury management, management accounts, budgetary control and payroll.
+Heather joined the Association in November 2005 and has over 20 years of experience in both public and private sector finance.
+She has comprehensive knowledge in areas such as treasury management, management accounts, budgetary control and payroll.
 She is a Fellow of the Chartered Managers Institute (CMI).
 Heather's qualifications include an HNC in Accountancy, Diploma in Accountancy and an SVQ IV in Management.
-Heather has recently become a volunteer at the Dumbarton Credit Union.
+Heather is on the board of Dumbarton Credit Union.